smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: false (disabled)

-.. cmdoption:: --no-string-accumulator, --nsacc

-    Turns the string accumulator option off.
-This disables the use of the string accumulator to accumulate lexemes.

-Default: true (not disabled)

 .. cmdoption:: --no-include-stack, --nois

     Disables the support of include stacks where the state of the lexical analyzer can be saved and